COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### 3.5 Wavefunction

-Category `_wavefunction_[]`: Subgroup for CSP Structure Ranking methods that use wavefunction methods.
+Category `_wavefunction.[]`: Subgroup for CSP Structure Ranking methods that use wavefunction methods.
 For these fields to be used, the `_compchem.method` should be set to "Wavefunction".

 | Top Category | Data Field                        | Type | Definition                             | Constraints                       | Units | Example |